 "It is their job to enable your body to deal with stress from every possible source, ranging from injury and disease to work and relationship problems.
 Your resiliency, energy, endurance and your very life all depend on their proper functioning."

 The adrenal glands are the producers of stress hormones.
-When a person experiences a sudden crisis or long term stresss, the adrenal glands continuously produce cortisol resulting in over-worked glands that no longer respond or function normally.
+When a person experiences long term mental and emotional stresses, the adrenal glands continuously produce cortisol resulting in over-worked glands that no longer respond or function normally.